 Why do we celebrate Dussehra/Vijayadashami?

+Dussehra symbolizes the victory of good over evil, Dussehra, is one of the most notable Indian festivals.
 This festival is celebrated in all states of India.
 ONE FESTIVAL, MANY BELIEFS.
-Symbolizes the victory of good over evil, Dussehra, is one of the most notable Indian festivals.

 In north India, Dussehra signifies the victory of good over evil.